NFL draft: Clemson defensive end selected in first round

 Murphy came in lauded as a first round draft projection with top-25 prospect rankings for ESPN analysts Mel Kiper Jr. and Todd McShay.
 He was the top defensive end available for both by the time of his selection.

-Dabo Swinney is up to 17 first round picks in his time as Clemson’s head coach, which ranks second only to Alabama’s Nick Saban during Swinney's tenure.
+Dabo Swinney is up to 17 first round picks in his time as Clemson’s head coach, which ranks second only to Alabama’s Nick Saban among active coaches.
 Murphy was joined a pick later by Bryan Bresee in the first round for New Orleans.

 He secures a Day 1 pick for Clemson after the 2022 draft broke up a run from 2019-21 with at least one Clemson first-round pick (and eight of those previous nine years from 2021-back).